 Father's day is just around the corner, and nothing says "I love you" like preparing a meal for someone.
-Some muse "Say it with flowers", I say, "Say it with food", for what feels more sentimental than a meal you have taken time and effort to create?
-This father's day, say it with food, with our round up of Father's Day breakfast ideas.
-From indulgent sweets to lighter options, there is something for every father figure.
+Some sing "say it with flowers", we say, "say it with food", for what feels more sentimental than a meal you've laboured over?
+This Father's day, forget gifts of the material kind and lean into this round up of Father's Day breakfast ideas instead.
+From simple pleasures like beans on toast to more involved recipes like crumpets, there is something to comfort every father figure.

 Potatoes and eggs the classic way.
 What more could you need?
 This Spanish tortilla is easy to make and even better to eat.